 Agriculture has been a historic component of the Valley Forge landscape.
 This activity has been managed since 1976, through the NPS Agricultural Leasing Program.
+No lands within the park have been leased for agricultural purposes since at least 2003.
 Agricultural activities occurred primarily in fields north of the Schuylkill River after the late-1980s.
 Due to high deer density within the park, the only crops grown for the last several years the leasing program was active were wheat and hay.
-During revision of the park Field Management Plan in 2009-10, the agricultural leasing program as a tool for field management will be re-evaluated.
+During revision of the park Field Management Plan in 2010-11, the agricultural leasing program as a tool for field management will be re-evaluated.